 Route Plan: Mweka Camp to Mweka Gate

 Distance: 10 kilometers / 6 miles

 Habitat covered: Rain Forest

-6 day Climb Kilimanjaro Marangu Route – Prices
+7 day Climb Kilimanjaro Lemosho Route – Prices

-Price depends on number of persons.
-Please request for your best discounted price depending on how many persons are coming with you.
+The price depends on the number of people.
+Please request for your best discounted price depending on how many people are coming with you.